-- 1. Select the diagnostic option on the toolbar and press - Select the Fixed Disk Optimized Test - 3.
-Select Hard Drives NORMAL TEST to run a complete hard file test. - 4.
-Select Hard Drives PRESENCE TEST to run a test to check the drive controller and report any SMART information that the drive has detected.
+Enter - 2.
+Select the Fixed Disk Optimized Test - Select Hard Drives NORMAL TEST to run a complete hard file test. - Select Hard Drives PRESENCE TEST to run a test to check the drive controller and report any SMART information that the drive has detected.